Data-and-Trust-Alliance/DPS/specification.md

 **The Data Provenance Standard**

-The Data Provenance Standard defines metadata about a data set, so that the dataset provenance and lineage are understood.
+The Data Provenance Standard defines metadata about a dataset, so that the dataset provenance and lineage are understood.
 This set of metadata are necessary to enable proper dataset selection for AI Model Training.

 **Version 1.1.0**